julita-wilczek/strive-blog-frontend/README.md

 - homepage with all posts
 - pages for individual posts with more details
 - API from the backend
-- abiltity to post a blog post
+- ability to post a blog post

 ### `npm start`